MahamBatool/WordSesh-Sept-2019/README.md

  <details>
  <summary> <strong><code> Step #0</code></strong>: Don't have a Gatsby site setup?
 Read this.
 (CLICK TO EXPAND!) </summary>

-In case you are an absolute beginner and this is your first time with Gatsby.js, all you need to do is follow these steps mentioned below.
+In case you are an absolute beginner and this is your first time with Gatsby.js, all you need to do is follow these steps.
 These will help you set up a basic Gatsby project.

 - Install the Gatsby CLI by typing the following command in your terminal